chkp-altrevin/buildserver/README.md

    ```bash
    vagrant ssh
    ```
-Upon SSH login, you'll be greeted with a custom MOTD and available commands to assist with further setup.
+Upon SSH login, you'll be greeted with a custom MOTD and available commands (quick-setup) to assist with further setups or installs.

 ### ⚙️ Customizations